#KusogMindanaw 2019: Daring to Dream for Peace and Posterity in Southern Philippines

 PRRD has delivered on his commitment to sincerely deal with Mindanao issue, that is, to a just and peaceful political settlement that is inclusive of all – Lumads, Bangsamoro and Christians.

-With some modifications in the original “I Dream”, I offer the short piece below for reflection…
+With some modifications in the original “I Have a Dream”, I offer the short piece below for reflection…

 I remain convinced that God creates all in love, that love is natural in our nature, and it is in fact hate and mistrust and conflict that are unnatural.